AxelUser/blog/content/blog/002-callermembername-attribute-for-logging/index.md

 }
 ```

-And then invoke like that:
+When you invoke this method:

 ```csharp
 static void Main(string[] args)